kk-min/anki-taipingu/README.md

 # Anki-Taipingu (タイピング/Typing)

-Add-on for Anki that allows typing practice on existing cards.
+Add-on for Anki that adds quick typing tests to any card.
 Shows an additional dialogue box when reviewing a card that asks for typed input that validates against the shown content.
 Great for practising typing words in addition to general studying.

 ## Requirements